 The difference boils down to this: After they’ve narrowed their vehicle shopping list, new vehicle shoppers start hunting for the best deal.
 They understand the vehicle they want could be purchased from a variety of dealers, so the terms of the transaction become a chief consideration.

 Meanwhile, used vehicle shoppers are often initially more circumspect about the car itself.
-They worry about a vehicle’s condition and mileage — two of several factors that typically don’t matter as much for new vehicle shoppers.
-Once used vehicle shoppers have found a vehicle that meets their criteria, they turn their attention to dealers who carry their car and the best deal.
+They worry about a vehicle’s condition and mileage—two of several factors that typically don’t matter as much for new vehicle shoppers.
+Once used vehicle shoppers have found a vehicle that meets their criteria, they then turn their attention to dealers who carry their car and the best deal.

 But the same cannot be said, quite frankly, for the way dealers meet the needs of their new vehicle customers.
-In fact, I’d suggest that it’s still pretty much the Wild West out there — only a small minority of dealers merchandise and price their new vehicles in a manner that makes them “sticky” for new vehicle shoppers intent on getting the best deal.
+In fact, I’d suggest that it’s still pretty much the Wild, Wild West out there—only a small minority of dealers merchandise and price their new vehicles in a manner that makes them “sticky” for new vehicle shoppers intent on getting the best deal.

 The irony here, at least to me, is that these concerns are largely the same ones dealers offered as they resisted the rise of Internet-driven competition and transparency in used vehicles.
-And, to make matters worse, dealers’ reluctance to address this disconnect in new vehicles only hastens the loss of sales opportunities and profitability — particularly as players like TrueCar convince new vehicle shoppers that they need an intermediary to get the best deal.
+And, to make matters worse, dealers’ reluctance to address the “disconnect” in new vehicles only hastens the loss of sales opportunities and profitability, particularly as players like TrueCar convince new vehicle shoppers that they need an intermediary to get the best deal.